 - Reference books – Regimental histories, official Canadian war histories, relevant biographies etc.

-In 1972 and for a number of years afterwards, I used a workspace for the Museum and Archives up in the Fan Room (just below the attic.
+In 1972 and for a number of years afterwards, I used a work space for the Museum and Archives up in the Fan Room (just below the attic.)
 Then the old Pam Library overlooking the Gym was obtained and used until 2011 August when the museum office was moved to a small room in the Association suite (old Janitor’s suite).
 New file cabinets were purchased and this is where donation were processed.
+In 2012 the museum was packed up and parts were moved to Building 104 in Jericho while the armoury was renovated.
+In 2016 the the museum and archives moved back into the armoury.

 MUSEUM RESERVE COLLECTION (Storage)